A Look Into the Future

 We passed a town at least every 150 kilometers or so and they all sold a passable selection of fresh produce, frozen meat, drinks, and canned goods.

 Though in some places like Kamanjab and Outjo it was unpalatably salty.
 In those towns, we drank from the 10 liters of water bottles we refilled every time we got to a source of normal-tasting tap water.

-Am I going to be disgustingly sandy and sweaty all the time if I camp?
+Are you going to be disgustingly sandy and sweaty all the time if you camp?

-Tell her not to worry.
-As I already told you, the campsites all have warm showers.
+Not to worry.
+The campsites all have warm showers.
 A few have pools too.